Learn how to create a successful budget

 Elizabeth Warren, named by Time Magazine as one of the 100 most influential people in the world coined the "50/30/20 rule" for savings and expenses with her daughter Amelia Warren Tyagi.

-Here’s their recommendations on how to split your income.
+Here are their recommendations on how to split your income and start a budget!

 Step 1. – Calculate your after-tax income.